 In different words, he is saying what Revelation 3:17 says.
 He put it into psychiatric terms, that these people have such pride that they judge themselves as already complete.
 Again, God is judging what they do, and that is what their actions are showing Him.

 Blind means that they are not able to recognize God's spiritual truth about themselves.
-Again, the book.
-They do not recognize the inherent sinfulness of the way they live day by day.
-Blind means they are not able to recognize God's spiritual truth about themselves.
+Again, from the book: They do not recognize the inherent sinfulness of the way they live day by day.
+"Blind" means they are not able to recognize God's spiritual truth about themselves.
 Like a physically blind person, they are unaware of the spiritual reality of their condition, and they say, "What sin?"

 Naked means that they are not clothed with God's righteousness.
 By contrast, the bride of Christ in Revelation 19:7-8 is clothed in white, and "she has made herself ready."

-We going to continue this review at the beginning of this sermon by turning to a scripture that we have not used in this series.
-It is John 6:26-29.
+We are going to continue this review at the beginning of this sermon by turning to a scripture that we have not used in this series.
+It is in John 6.
 This series of verses is important because it points to the fundamental problem that we are dealing with in this series of sermons.

 John 6:26-29 Jesus answered them and said, Verily, verily, I say unto you, You seek me not because you saw the miracles, but because you did eat of the loaves, and were filled.
 Labor not for the meat which perishes, but for that meat which endures unto everlasting life, which the Son of man shall give unto you: for him has God the Father sealed.
 Then said they unto him, What shall we do that we might work the works of God?
 Jesus answered and said unto them, This is the work of God, that you believe on him whom he has sent.

 This series of verses begins to get at the fundamental problem because Jesus is directly asked, "What must we do to do the works of God?"
 Brethren, is that not what we all want to do, to do the works of God?
 Well, we are given the answer right out of Jesus' mouth.